maqsoftware/Pehla-Class/INSTALL.md

 3. In order to build the app for a specific language, select the desired language from the build variant.

-4. Add google-services.json file in language specific [app](https://github.com/maqsoftware/Pehla-Class/tree/master/app/src) folder.
-The google-service.json file is available in the Firebase console after a new Android app has been added to a Firebase project.
+4. Add `google-services.json` file in language specific [app](https://github.com/maqsoftware/Pehla-Class/tree/master/app/src) folder.
+The `google-services.json` file is available after registering a new app in the Firebase console.

 5. Build the project.